 Meet one of our Sages – Walt Mintkeski.
-His professional and volunteer efforts have helped to preserve water quality and improve energy efficiency for future generations, and he inspires others to create sustainable practices and become good stewards of the environment.
+His professional and volunteer efforts have helped to preserve water quality and improve energy efficiency for future generations.

 Walt describes himself as a citizen advocate for sustainable practices that protect the natural environment.
 Since childhood his love of the outdoors, especially waterways such as the Long Island Sound, have been his passion.
 Walt has always had a spiritual connection with nature.
 He learned to sail at summer camp in Maine and continues to be an active sailboat racer and instructor.